Chris Ensminger: College career

-Ensminger played four years of college basketball at Valparaiso University (1992–96), amassing 1,061 points and 910 rebounds.
+Ensminger played four years of college basketball at Valparaiso University (1992–1996), amassing 1,061 points and 910 rebounds.
 He helped Valpo win Mid-Con titles in 1995 and 1996, and left as the school's all-time leader in career rebounds.
-His record would stand for 21 years until Alec Peters broke the record on January 16, 2017 against Wisconsin-Green Bay.
+His record would stand for 21 years until Alec Peters broke the record on January 16, 2017, against Wisconsin-Green Bay.

 Professional career

 Ensminger started his professional career with Tours Basket in the French 2nd Division ProB league, in 1996, followed by stints in Portugal (FC Porto) and New Zealand (North Harbour Kings).

+In October 1998, he signed with Namika Lahti in Finnish Korisliiga.

 In 1999, Ensminger signed with SSV Weißenfels of the German Basketball Bundesliga, establishing himself as a dominant post player in the league right away.
 After two years with the Weißenfels team, he signed with fellow Bundesliga side TSK universa Bamberg (later known as Brose Bamberg).
 In his seven-year stay with the club, Ensminger was instrumental in helping Bamberg to German League championships in 2005 and 2007.
 He also played in international competition with the club, including the EuroLeague and the ULEB Cup (now called EuroCup).

-After parting ways with Bamberg, he spent the 2008–09 season with another German team, Paderborn Baskets, and finished his playing career with a four-year stint with the Telekom Baskets Bonn (2009–13).
+After parting ways with Bamberg, he spent the 2008–09 season with another German team, Paderborn Baskets, and finished his playing career with a four-year stint with the Telekom Baskets Bonn (2009–2013).

 Ensminger played in 485 games in his 14-year Bundesliga career, tallying a total of 5,438 points and 4,093 rebounds.
 He appeared in seven Bundesliga All-Star Games, and earned the Eurobasket.com website's All-Bundesliga Center of the Year honors in 2003, 2005, 2009 and 2010.